 That little symphony has all the traits of a Fiddler crime spree, he thought.
 I guess Isaac Bowin has broken out of jail already.
 We just put him there mere days ago!
 I suppose that old line about a revolving door near the front gate makes a lot of sense.

-He vibrated his hands and struck his helmet, creating a counter-vibration that muffled the sounds of the oddly hypnotic music.
+Vibrating his hands and then striking his helmet, the Flash created a counter-vibration that muffled the sounds of the oddly hypnotic music.
 He raced directly up the side of the elevated platform and confronted the criminal.

 The being was humanoid, but he was taller than any normal man was.
 He had no hair anywhere on the pinkish red skin that was exposed beneath his odd barbaric costume.
 He looked like an alien warrior from a science fiction film, and in many ways that image was a correct one.

 He plucked at a violin, and the music was clearly coming from the instrument.
 It was forcing those who heard the music to rob the jewelry store.
 In this aspect, the crime was not different from any of a dozen of the crimes perpetrated in the past by the Fiddler.
-What made this particular crime so unique was that the malevolent maestro was not human.
+What made this particular crime so unique was that the so-called Malevolent Maestro was not human.